ikatanic/lcskpp/README.md

 First, build the project using `make`.
 For that you'll need C++11 compatible compiler.
 Then use `./main` or `./main_fasta` executables.
 Both of them read two strings from given files and output their LCSk++ to a file.
-Only difference is that first one takes raw text files while second one takes files in FASTA format.
-Running them with no arguments will show you more details on how to use them.
+Only difference is that the first one takes raw text files while the second one takes files in FASTA format.
+Running them with no arguments will give you more details on how to use them.

 ### Using it in your own project